gdev3/textbooks/content/pd/content.md

 > id: q2
 > goals: tabs

-(3) Students use the geometric attributes of shapes to find perimeter more efficiently (by recognizing sides that are the same length and using multiplication).
+(3) Use the geometric attributes of shapes to find perimeter more efficiently (by recognizing sides that are the same length and using multiplication).

     x-select.segmented.var(:bind="type")